February 4 - March 12, 2020

-Take a journey through climate change with a visit to the exhibit, Real People, Real Climate, Real Changes.
-Bring your family and friends, and learn together how climate is changing and how it is affecting people’s lives around the country and around the world.
+Take a journey through climate change with a visit to the traveling exhibition, Real People, Real Climate, Real Changes.
+Bring your family and friends, and learn together how climate is changing and how it’s affecting people’s lives around the country and around the world.

-Real People, Real Climate, Real Changes was developed by the National Center for Atmospheric Research and the UCAR Center for Science Education to help share the science of climate change and how it impacts people’s lives.
+Real People, Real Climate, Real Changes was developed by the NSF National Center for Atmospheric Research and the UCAR Center for Science Education to help share the science of climate change and how it impacts people’s lives.
 The exhibit is traveling around the country.
-Follow the link at the bottom of this page to request the exhibit visit your community.
+Follow the link at the bottom of this page to learn more about requesting the exhibit.

 Real People

 In the exhibit, you’ll learn how people are affected by climate change – from Midwest farmers to coastal residents and urban dwellers.
 Everyone is a climate stakeholder.
-You’ll also learn about the people who are finding solutions to climate change.
+You’ll also learn about the people who are finding solutions to climate change, and you’ll get ideas of how to take action to help address climate change.

 Real Climate